The best phone plans with student discounts

 Vodafone used to have a small but great value selection of student discount mobile plans, however, in recent times, it has moved away from focusing on students in favour of making their plans cheaper for everyone.

-That said, students seeking special treatment from Australia's third-biggest telco can still score double the usual amount of monthly data on all three of the provider's postpaid mobile plans.
-That means 80GB (rather than 40GB) for the $45 option, 300GB (instead of 150GB) for the $55 one and 600GB (in leiu of the usual 300GB) for the more expensive $65 option.
+That said, students seeking special treatment from Australia's third-biggest telco can still get a good amount of monthly data on all three of the provider's postpaid mobile plans.
+That means 50GB for the $49 option, 180GB for the $59 one and 360GB for the more expensive $69 option.

 Those looking for stricter savings rather than added value can also still get a $5 plan through UniDays.